 3. Email faculty you are interested in working with

-After you've searched department webpages, email 4-5 faculty with a specific ask
+After you've searched department webpages, found 2-3 faculty names, and read over their CV or publications, email with a specific ask

-Are you looking to attend a lab meeting, set up an informational interview, or apply for a longer-term research position?
+Are you looking to join a lab meeting, attend office hours, set up an informational interview, or apply for a longer-term research position?
+Be clear what you are asking for and include a request for additional information.
+Here are a few examples:

 Send you resume and cover-letter in an inquiry email.
 Use a clear subject line to grab the Faculty’s attention.
 Here are a few examples of email subject lines you might consider: